-The bones are abnormally shaped and the tendons, muscles, and ligaments are tight.
+The bones are abnormally shaped and the tendons, muscles and ligaments are tight.
 The foot and calf are usually smaller than normal, and the muscles may be weaker and the nerves may be abnormal.
 Often the blood supply is abnormal as well.

 There are four different types of clubfeet:

-- A syndromic clubfoot is associated with an overall genetic syndrome such as arthrogryposis.
-This type almost always requires surgery as definitive treatment, although casting does help stretch the soft tissues in preparation for surgery.
+- Syndromic clubfoot is associated with an overall genetic syndrome such as arthrogryposis.
+It also normally requires surgery, though casting can help prepare for surgery.

-Treatment begins as soon as possible after birth.
-This usually involves manipulation of the foot into the best possible position and holding it with a long leg casting.
+This involves manipulation of the foot into the best possible position and holding it with a long leg casting.
 Typically the manipulation and casting are performed once a week (sometimes biweekly) for 6 to 8 weeks.

 The majority of feet can be corrected in this manner.
 If casting is successful, the foot will then be held in either a plastic brace, or a corrective shoe and bar to maintain the correction until the child begins to walk.

-If the foot is not completely corrected or if the deformity recurs following correction, surgery is usually suggested.
+If the foot is not completely corrected or if the deformity recurs, surgery the next option.
 Surgery is usually done between 6 and 9 months of age so that the foot is corrected by the time the child is ready to stand and walk.

 There is a 20-25 percent chance of recurrence of the deformity after successful correction (by either casting or surgery).
 This may require further surgery and/or casting.